1. Consultation and examination

 - Take the prescribed medication as recommended.

-Approximately two weeks after surgery you will return to your dentist for a check.
+Approximately two weeks after surgery you will return to your dentist who will check on the healing and remove the suture.

 From now on you will be able to eat, smile and laugh naturally again.